Americans are Apathetic about Gun Violence

 There is a need for funding mental health services.
 Obama’s executive order allocates $500 million towards increasing mental health access.
 More recently, Obama ordered CDC to begin researching gun violence, but the agency still lacks funding and might be concerned over a backlash from Congress.
 In January this year, Obama directed the Departments of Homeland Security, Defense, and Justice to develop and increase research into gun safety technology.
 These new technologies aim to minimize accidental discharges and trace lost or stolen guns.

 By bypassing CDC, the results might be limited.
 Congress needs to come on board to push for CDC to lead on research but that is unlikely to happen.

-GVA continues to record a staggering numbers of gun deaths this year.
+GVA continues to record staggering numbers of gun deaths this year.
 In the first eight weeks of 2016, 2,098 people have died and 4,127 have been injured by guns.
 These figures exclude gun-related suicides.
 The most disturbing aspect to these figures: This is America’s unacknowledged crisis.
 We should acknowledge Michael Moore’s analysis on gun violence in America: “It’s the fear of getting killed that is getting a lot of us killed.”
-Passing basic and common sense laws is guaranteed to save lives.
+Passing basic and common-sense laws is guaranteed to save lives.
 Doing nothing is no longer an acceptable option.